fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 WOW!
 Let's reflect on what is in place: VPC, subnets, Internet Gateways, NATS, security groups, a Fargate hosted Docker Container Node API with a Dynamo Table backing it, and all of it is plumbed together using best practices.

+### Further Down the Rabbit Hole
+"That is a pretty cool demo, but would I want to host my own stuff."
+Since this is simply hosting a docker container, you can change a single line in CDK to change out the Skynet docker container for one of your own.
+Simply change the line below pointing to your DockerHub hosted container and re-launch.
+You keep all the benefits listed above hosting your own containers.
+That is powerful!

+`image: ecs.ContainerImage.fromRegistry("fouri/skynet")`

+### Remember to Cleanup your Room
-Remember, AWS will charge you for resources, so when you are done playing with this, make sure to destroy Skynet before he becomes self-aware
+Remember, AWS will charge you for resources, so when you are done playing with this, make sure to destroy Skynet before it becomes self-aware
 `cdk destroy`

+I hope you have gained some knowledge after all this.
+If not, well you get what you pay for :-) Drop a comment below if you have any suggestions for additional context or insight or if you just want to say Hi.

+>"That’s how it is with people.
+Nobody cares how it works as long as it works."
+--The Matrix

 ### Other Resources
 - [AWS docs - Creating Fargate Service using CDK](https://docs.aws.amazon.com/cdk/latest/guide/ecs_example.html)